calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

     * Q1 Anagram Numbers (A Grade)
     * Q2 Die Tipping (Degree/Professional)

-If you can complete 'Die Tipping' or 'Puzzle Game' you can work as a professional developer.
+If you can complete _Die Tipping_ or _Puzzle Game_ you can work as a professional developer.
+You are better than some university graduates.

 Documenting Each Project
 ========================

-Each project should take on average 2 weeks.
+* Each project should take on average 2 weeks
-For each project the following needs to be submitted.
+* For 4 projects the following documentation needs to be submitted
+    * (The process will help you for all projects, but is not formally required)
-Use these headings.
-Every word below is from the spec and needs to be used by you in the exam.
+* Use these headings.
+Every word below is from the spec and needs to be used by you in the exam

 * Analysis
     * Understand the problem